Prague Experience logoPrague tourist information & travel guide logo

 Family Friendly Restaurants in Prague

-Many restaurants welcome children, but choosing the right one can make a difference.
-Our guide to Family Friendly Restaurants covers the ones families will feel comfortable in, including our favourite, Vytopna, which has a miniature railway running around it.
+Most restaurants in Prague welcome children, but choosing the right place can make a huge difference.
+Our guide to Family Friendly Restaurants covers the restaurants families will feel comfortable in, including our favourite, Vytopna, which has a miniature railway running all around it.

-While kids' menus are not very common, and can be limited even when they are available, waiters will be happy to suggest suitable dishes from the main menu, and may also offer half portions of adult meals.
+While kids' menus are not that common, and will likely be limited if available, waiters in restaurants can normally suggest suitable dishes from the main menu.
+Half portions of adult meals can also be an option.

-Black light theatre and puppet shows are suitable for children of all ages and nationalities.
+Most black light theatre shows are suitable for children of all ages and nationalities.

 Prague theatre guide / Prague theatre listings